Firebrandt/NWordCountBot/README.md

 N_help provides a reference for the commands.

 Hosted on heroku free edition.
 May have some downtime or sleep etc. because of that.

+Note that the token is a dummy one and won't work.